OpenFeign/feign/README.md

 ```

 ### Jackson
-[JacksonModule](https://github.com/Netflix/feign/tree/master/jackson) adds an encoder and decoder you can use with a JSON API.
+[Jackson](https://github.com/Netflix/feign/tree/master/jackson) includes an encoder and decoder you can use with a JSON API.

 Add `JacksonEncoder` and/or `JacksonDecoder` to your `Feign.Builder` like so: